 - Do exercises that strengthen the leg muscles.

 - Learn the proper technique for sports and exercise.
-This will decrease stress on all your muscles, ligaments, and tendons, including those around your knee.
+This will decrease stress on all muscles, ligaments, and tendons, including those around the knee.
 Also, wear the proper equipment.

 - Ask your doctor if you should use a brace.